We want every Victorian student's senior secondary experience to be a positive, enjoyable and rewarding one.

 My Career Insights, a comprehensive online career discovery and assessment tool.
 Once they have completed their career assessment, students are able to access one-on-one career counselling of the highest quality with an external accredited career practitioner.

-All students in government schools are able to access
+All students in government schools can access

 Supporting all students to stay engaged in education and training